idafchev/idafchev.github.io/_posts/2017-04-14-writing_linux_shellcode.md

 ```bash
 root@kali:~# for i in `objdump -d shellcode-c137 | tr '\t' ' ' | tr ' ' '\n' | egrep '^[0-9a-f]{2}$' ` ; do echo -n "\x$i" ; done
 ```
+It takes the output of *objdump -d shellcode-c137*{: style="color: LightGreen"}, then replaces tabs with spaces, then replaces spaces with newlines and gets only the lines consisting of hex values.
+It loops through the hex values prepending \x and prints them.

 And the resulting shellcode is:
 ```